 - Using a large cookie scoop, scoop frosting on top of each cupcake.

-- Using an offset spatula. spread the frosting on each cupcake.
+- Using an angled spatula, spread the frosting on each cupcake.
 Be sure to leave space between each leaf and fill in the center.
 Carefully work the frosting over the gap in the center so it doesn't fall in and get all over the sides of the cupcakes.

-- Using the offset spatula, clean up the edges of the frosting so they're tidy and well shaped.
+- Using the angled spatula, clean up the edges of the frosting so they're tidy and well shaped.

 - Add the forest green gel food color to the remaining frosting and stir with a spatula to combine.
 You can add more gel food color if needed to get the desired color.